 Latiff (yellowed jersey) started this AFC match |

-Given the fact that Latiff is due for his last chance two days later, would it be a wise decision to risk the well-being of the man who almost single-handedly won their the league title last year?
+Given that Latiff is due for his last chance two days later, would it be wise to risk the well-being of the man who almost single-handedly won them their league title last year?

 "We just have to keep our fingers crossed, with recovery and hope he (Latiff)can pass (the beep test).

-"But I believe we have players who are capable to step in just as well." added the former national striker seemingly hinted that he already has his backup plan in event that things don't work out for his talismanic winger.
+"But I believe we have players who are capable of stepping in just as well." added the former national striker seemingly hinting that he already has his backup plan just in case things don't work out for his talismanic winger.

-"We should have played better than the home team (Tampines, and I felt some of the referee's decisions in this match went against us.
+"We should have played better than the home team (Tampines), and some of the referee's decisions in this match went against us.

-"To me, this is a 'must win' game for us, as the outcome of the game would have great influence for qualification for the next stage." added coach Nyugen.
+"To me, this is a 'must-win' game for us, as the outcome of this game would greatly influence our qualification for the next stage," added coach Nguyen.

 (P.S: I met Latiff after the game and told him - "I still want to take your picture, Good Luck...")